Newsom takes page from Trump playbook by scrapping California death penalty

-On Wednesday, Gov. Gavin Newsom signed an executive order granting reprieve to all 737 people on California’s death row, effectively shelving capital punishment in the state until he is out of office.
+Gov. Gavin Newsom signed an executive order Wednesday granting reprieve to all 737 people on California’s death row, effectively shelving capital punishment in the state until he is out of office.

 While Newsom makes passionate arguments against the death penalty, the unilateral action he took was wrong in light of Proposition 66’s approval by a majority of voters in 2016.
 That proposition called on the state to speed up the process for executions to once again make the death penalty a real punishment in California’s judicial system.
 It was approved 10 years after a 2006 measure to end the death penalty was rejected by voters.